Pseudowitchy/MHR-Save-Backup/README.md

 Take the win64_save folder located within the folder for the date of your choice and place it in the above folder.

 # Changelog
+v0.3:

+Previous 10 save backups should display in the GUI as buttons, clicking a button will ask for confirmation before moving that backup into the steam folder, overwriting the existing save file.
+Ensure you've backed up your save before doing so to avoid losing it.

+Fixed some formatting issues for text in the GUI.

 v0.2:

 Added GUI to allow the user to point the program to the steam/userdata folder